 Levels of Care

-Townsend addiction treatment facilities can provide the addiction treatment you or your loved ones need in our outpatient or residential programs.
-If your addiction severity and treatment needs are appropriate for outpatient care, we operate eight facilities throughout the state of Louisiana.
+Avenues Recovery- Townsend addiction treatment facilities can provide the addiction treatment you or your loved ones need in our outpatient or residential programs.
+If your addiction severity and treatment needs are appropriate for outpatient care, we operate nine facilities outside the state of Louisiana.

 In our daytime or evening programs, we offer Intensive Outpatient Programs (IOP) and Outpatient Detox for individuals suffering from alcohol or drug addiction.
 Our flexible scheduling offers day and evening programs that don’t interfere with patients living their lives.
 Unlike some inpatient rehabilitation, our outpatient programs don’t take patients away from their family, job, or school responsibilities for extended periods of time.